han928/emoji_predictor/README.md

     ![mildly_negative](image/mildly_negative.png "mildly_negative")

-    The result shows that  no matter the sentiment, the LOL face with tears are always on top of the usage list.
+    The result shows that  no matter the sentiment, the LOL face with tears are always on top of the usage list. some tweets that's extremely negative with lol face

+    * i hate you 😂💀
+    * it's sad how true this is 😂
+    * this is literally me its so sad 😂😂😂😂😂

+    and tweets that's extremely positive

+    * yeah your welcome lol😂
+    * this is great haha 💀😂
+    * lmao disney was great👌😂😂

+    According to emojipedia

+        >A laughing emoji which at small sizes is often mistaken for being tears of sadness.
+This emoji is laughing so much that it is crying tears of joy.

+    which could be the reason of this

 2. Word2Vec Model: the Word2Vect has been a extremely useful tool for featurization for text.
 The following plot visually inspect the result of the Word2Vec model based on my tweet corpus.